ardanlabs/gotraining/07-concurrency_patterns/readme.md

 ## Notes

+* The work code provides a pattern for giving work to a set number of goroutines without losing the gaurentee.
 * The resource pooling code provides a pattern for managing resources that goroutines may need to acquire and release.
 * The search code provides a pattern for using multiple goroutines to perform concurrent work.